Live From EuropeSaturday, July 4

 7h.
 ERC ameaça multar canal de Youtube que transmite jogos Entidade Reguladora da Comunicação Social entende que o canal ultrapassou prazo legal para se registar.
 Ainda, o debate quinzenal com o PM vai começa mais cedo por causa do jogo da seleção nacional.

-observador · about 3 hours ago
+observador · 17 days ago

 PS quer chegar ao Governo.
 Será um universo possível?
 O PS lançou uma plataforma para preparar um programa para um possível Governo seu.
 Já os médicos tarefeiros vão passar a ter penalizações por faltas e avaliações obrigatórias para trabalhar no SNS.